ChorusOne/network-handbook/src/chorus-one/physical-location.md

 These machines can be located in different cites, and even in different countries.

+### Complex example: Ethereum anno 2024

+Since Ethereum moved to Proof of Stake in September 2022, operating a basic Ethereum validator requires _two_ pieces of node software:

+ * An **execution layer client**, such as Geth.
+ * A **consensus layer client**, such as Lighthouse.

+These nodes can run on different machines in different geographic locations.
+As of October 2024,
+our execution layer clients and consensus layer clients are located in different data centers
+(the consensus layer runs in a public cloud, while execution layer clients run on bare metal).
+In one case,
+while these data centers are geographically close, they are located in different countries.

+The split into an execution layer and consensus layer is far from the only complication.
+As Ethereum matured,
+and MEV (value that the block proposer can extract due to its privileged position) emerged, different parties specialized in different parts of the block production pipeline.
+At this point,
+_Proposer-Builder Separation_ (PBS) is commonplace on Ethereum.
+With PBS,
+blocks are not built by the validator node software;
+the role of the validator is reduced to merely _proposing_ a block.
+Constructing the block itself is outsourced to third party _block builders_.
+While these builders are ultimately responsible for building a block, their role is more akin to that of an integrator than a true builder: block builders receive bundles
+(groups of transactions that together make up the block) from _searchers_.
+To top things off,
+the validator node software and block builders do not communicate directly with one another: this involves yet another intermediary called the _relay_.
+To summarize,
+block production on Ethereum involves
+_searchers_, _block builders_, _relays_ (all external third parties),
+and an _execution client_ and _consensus client_ (both operated by Chorus One).
+All of these generally run on different machines, in different locations.

+On top of Proposer-Builder Separation,
+_Distributed Validator Technology_
+is a new emerging trend in the Ethereum ecosystem that adds a new layer of complexity.
+While Ethereum is a distributed system that remains available even when individual validators fail, the network penalizes validators that forfeit their duties, so from the point of view of the validator, downtime is a severe problem.
+If the machine running the consensus client fails, the validator identity will stop validating.
+One way to mitigate this scenario is by having secondary nodes standing by, with a process to fail over quickly when the primary fails.
+A different way is to replace the node software with a distributed system that internally runs a consensus algorithm, turning the validator into a _distributed validator_.
+For example, a 3-node system can tolerate one node failing, and a 5-node system can tolerate two nodes failing.
+We could run those nodes on different machines in the same data center.
+In this case, the physical location is still a meaningful concept.
+Distributing validation over multiple machines in the same data center protects against some kinds of hardware failure, but not against e.g. natural disasters that might affect the entire facility.
+Therefore,
+we might distribute a single validator identity over multiple cities, and even multiple countries.

+### Summary

+While in simple cases it is possible to point to a single machine with a clear location and say
+“this is where validation happens”, in reality many blockchains consist of multiple pieces of software, that all play an essential role in the validation process, and these pieces of software can and often do run on different machines, in different physical locations.
+This means that it is not always possible to give a simple answer to the question of “where does the validator run?”.

 [^1]: Probably except for Antarctica.
       Antarctica doesn’t have a very stable high-bandwidth Internet connection.